timocov/dts-bundle-generator/README.md

 ## Why

-If you have modules you can create definitions by default via `tsc`, but `tsc` generates them for each module separately.
-Yeah, you can use `outFile` (for `amd` and `system`) but generated code looks like this:
+If you have modules then you can create definitions by default using `tsc`, but `tsc` generates them for each module separately.
+Yeah, you can use `outFile` (for `amd` and `system`), but generated code looks like this:

 ```ts
 declare module "a" {